treyhunner/treyhunner.github.com/source/_posts/2020-01-07-functions-can-be-passed-around.markdown

 You likely don't need to know about this in your first week of using Python, but as you dive deeper into Python you'll find that it can be quite convenient to understand how to pass a function into another function.

 This is part 1 of what I expect to be a series on the various properties of "function objects".
-This article focuses on what a new Python program should know and appreciate about **the object-nature of Python's functions**.
+This article focuses on what a new Python programmer should know and appreciate about **the object-nature of Python's functions**.

 <ul data-toc=".entry-content"></ul>

 ## Functions can be referenced

-If you try to use a function without putting parenthesis after it Python won't complain but it also won't do anything useful:
+If you try to use a function without putting parentheses after it Python won't complain but it also won't do anything useful:

 ```pycon
 >>> def greet():